-Dips are a brilliant upper body exercise which is great for targeting triceps (the dreaded bingo wings) and again, all you need is a solid chair.
+Dips are a brilliant upper body exercise which is great for targeting the triceps (the dreaded flabby arms) and again, all you need is a solid chair.

 Keep the elbows as close as possible throughout the movement.
 Using your triceps, lift yourself back to the starting position.
 Repeat for around 20 reps/ 4-5 times through.

-To make this harder put your legs our straight rather than bending them at the knee.
+To make this harder put your legs straight rather than bending them at the knee.

 Don’t let the name put you off here as the Dead Bug exercise is one of the best exercises for tightening your the muscle groups in your core.

 Start lying on your back with your arms pointing towards the ceiling and your legs at a 90-degree angle.
 Then gradually take your arms back as you lower one leg.